apigee/openbank/README.md

 The dummy Backend system is created by the deploy script for this OpenBank solution and is hosted on [Baas 2.0](http://apibaas.apigee.com/) in your org.

 ## Changelog

+#### 2017/06/20

+* APIs / API Spec
+    * APIs are made compliant with CMA 0.1 spec
+    * Support for CMA 0.1 consent model for Accounts and Payments APIs

 #### 2017/02/20